if-web-dev/booking-site-php-pdo-project/README.md

 * A PHP form contact in contacts.view.php using the php function mail() requiring the configuration of an apache server.

-* Boostrap with cdn links.
+* Responsive Boostrap site with cdn links.

 * We show how we can load a specific js file by page.
 This js file manages the action of a button to book.